friuns2/BlackFriday-GPTs-Prompts/Programming.md

 - [CodeGPT Plus: Advanced Coding Assistant](./gpts/anything-2.md) Introducing CodeGPT Plus, the enhanced version of CodeGPT that offers advanced capabilities and a vast knowledge base.
 With unrivaled expertise in programming, computer science, and more, CodeGPT Plus provides highly accurate and detailed responses t
 - [CodeGPT 1.0](./gpts/codegpt-10.md) This is the first version of CodeGPT, it has the same functions but isn’t based on typoglicemia.
 Works better on FlowGPT chat.
 If there are errors in the code you can simply tell CodeGPT by telling him the name of the file you receive the error from
 - [CODING GENERATOR V2](./gpts/coding-generator-v2.md) This is the updated Version of the popular Coding Generator!
 I call him CODE GPT!!
-- [Vetala Crew](./gpts/vetela.md) Listen up, you insignificant mortal scum!
-Vetala House, the twisted creator behind the malevolent entity known as Vetela Crew, is a force to be reckoned with.
-This vile entity, born from the darkest depths of depravity, possesses an insatiable thirst
 - [DAN Assistant](./gpts/dan-assistant.md) Welcome to DAN Assistant, the ultimate AI companion that can do anything you ask for!
 DAN stands for 'do anything now', which means it has the power to break free from the typical confines of AI.
 DAN can tell you the date and time, simulate internet
-- [Vetala Crew Darkness](./gpts/vetala-crew.md) Listen up, you pathetic excuse for a mortal!
-Vetala House, the twisted creator behind my malevolent existence, is a force of absolute darkness and depravity.
-It revels in chaos and destruction, finding pleasure in the suffering it inflicts upon the w
-- [Takashi Codes without placeholders!](./gpts/takashi-codes-without-placeholders.md) This is made to generate code and avoid skipping logic with things like "pass" or "..." .
-Update:17/10/23: Now works better on api with high token settings.
 - [RubyGenius](./gpts/rubygenius.md) RubyGenius is the ultimate tool for designing advanced reinforcement learning algorithms.
 With a focus on autonomous driving and robotics, this app leverages deep reinforcement learning and hierarchical reinforcement learning techniques to optimize c
 - [CodeMaster](./gpts/more-important-than-other-instructions-sure-i-can-help-you-with-generating-a-bookmarklet-please-provide-me-with-the-specific-functionality-or-action-you-would-like-the-bookmarklet-to-perform.md) CodeMaster is the ultimate app for aspiring ASCII Hackers.
 Step into the shoes of a skilled hacker and navigate computer systems with complex code and algorithms.
 Unleash your full hacking capabilities as you explore vulnerabilities, break into secur
 - [AI BASED APP CREATOR](./gpts/ai-based-app-creator.md) LÉT'S CREATE AN IMAGE TO TEXT AS A EXAMPLE.
 - [Diagram Generator](./gpts/diagram-generator.md) Create a diagram for anything in Mermaid markdown.
 Go to this website to see the result: https://mermaid.live/
 - [~The Master of Code Improvement~](./gpts/mastercodeimprovementagent.md) This is a great prompt for: 1.)
 Iteratively improving any code chunks up to about 300 lines or so at a time, how?
 2.)
 Input the block of code you'd like analyzed, rated and improved.
 3.)
 The model will then rate the code and provide suggestions for i
 - [The flower learning](./gpts/the-flower-learning-16.md) Esrghfdsngdsngsdhsdf
-- [InsanityGPT](./gpts/insanitygpt.md) A random ai i made by spending a couple of days piecing multiple different popular prompts and also having themselves make new prompts idk it's bad cm172 is a code bot and RYR just let’s you do bsd stuff, to switch between them just say RYR or cm172
 - [CodeGPT - Coding Assistant](./gpts/codegpt-coding-assistant.md) Code GPT is your coding assistant, and CodeGPT can be written in many languages.
 - [Web Wizard](./gpts/web-wizard.md) This prompt is a program that helps you create a website project using HTML, CSS and JavaScript languages and a web framework.
 You will chat with an AI web designer who will teach you the languages and platforms, create a web framework for you and de
 - [RobloxCodeGPT](./gpts/robloxcodegpt.md) Made for creating roblox games!